The Best Dog Toothpaste (Review) in 2020

 Q: Can I use my toothpaste for my dog?

-A: You should never brush your dog’s teeth using human toothpaste.
-Unlike us, your dog will not be able to spit out the foam and they are highly likely to swallow it instead.
+You should never brush your pet's teeth using human toothpaste.
+Unlike humans, dogs cannot spit out the foam and they are highly likely to swallow it instead.
 Many human toothpastes contain fluoride to strengthen the enamel of our teeth, but this can lead to gastric irritation in canines.
-It is quite a corrosive substance which can result in a host of negative side effects including stomach pain, nausea, vomiting, and diarrhoea.
+It is quite a corrosive substance that can result in a host of negative side effects including stomach pain, nausea, vomiting, and diarrhea.
 In more serious situations, it may even inflame the stomach lining of your pooch.

-Instead of using a human brand toothpaste, you should go for one which has been specially formulated for canines, as you know that the ingredients used are safe for their usage.
-Though your dog is likely to swallow the toothpaste, it is usually non-foaming and non-toxic.
-Many of them are uniquely flavored for your dog’s enjoyment, which makes the task of brushing their teeth so much easier.
+Instead of using a human brand toothpaste, you should go for one which has been specially formulated for canines as you know that the ingredients used are safe for their usage.
+Though your dog is likely to swallow the toothpaste, pet-designed formulas are usually non-foaming and non-toxic.
+Many of them are also uniquely flavored for your dog’s enjoyment, which makes the task of brushing their teeth so much easier.

 Q: How often should I be brushing my dog's teeth?

-A: As a rule of thumb, you should brush your dog’s teeth at least twice a week.
+As a rule of thumb, you should brush your pooch's teeth at least once or twice a week.
 In an ideal world, you would have the time to undertake this task every single day, but this is not a realistic ask for many busy pet owners.
 But you should make a point of getting into good teeth brushing habits which help your dog’s dental hygiene stay in tip-top condition.